 We conclude that there is in our set of languages a correlation between the acceptability of impersonal passives of strictly unergative verbs and the acceptability of implicit predicative control (see Table 3).
-It seems, then, that the availability of the former is a necessary
+It seems, then, that the availability of the former is a necessary condition for the latter.
+We now turn to our explanation of why this correlation between implicit predicative control and impersonal passives should hold, and why implicit logophoric control is cross-linguistically not restricted in such a way.

-21 We see no other way to account for the difference in grammaticality between passives of plain unergative verbs as in (74b) and examples as in (74c, d).
-The proposed analysis crucially hinges on the presence of an EPP feature on T in Hebrew.
+21 We see no other way to account for the difference between (74b) (and other ungrammatical passives of plain unergative verbs) and examples as in (74c, d).
+Naturally, the proposed analysis hinges on the presence of an EPP feature on T in Hebrew.
 Again, in the absence of such a feature, and the consequent absence of an associate pronoun, the facts surrounding impersonal passives cannot be accommodated: Hebrew should pattern like German.